mrbumpy409/GeneralUser-GS/documentation/README.md

 As should be obvious from the plugin name, [BassMidi VSTi](https://falcosoft.hu/softwares.html#bassmidi_vsti) is based on the BASSMIDI library.
 GeneralUser GS requires BassMidi VSTi version 1.6 or later, and “Do not emulate SB HW limits” must be enabled in “Soundfont/Bassmidi Setup”.
 Future plugin versions will likely make the Sound Blaster hardware emulation opt-in rather than opt-out, so be sure to read the wording of the option.
 Basically, you *don’t* want Sound Blaster hardware limit emulation when using GeneralUser GS.

-BassMidi VSTi is the only plugin on this list that is multi-timbral, meaning you can have different instruments loaded on each of its 16 MIDI channels.<div style="page-break-after: always"></div>
+BassMidi VSTi is the only plugin on this list that is multi-timbral, meaning you can have different instruments loaded on each of its 16 MIDI channels.

 To use GeneralUser GS with BassMidi VSTi: